-This example utilizes the provisions in AASHTO LRFD (5th Edition, 2010) to size the bottom flanges which imposes no limitations in regard to the b/t ratio of bottom flanges in tension.
-However, the design engineer should consider current industry practice regarding sizing the bottom flange of tub girders in positive moment regions.
+This example utilizes the provisions in AASHTO LRFD (7th Edition, 2014) to size the bottom flanges which impose no limitations with regard to the b/t ratio of bottom flanges in tension.
+However, the Engineer should consider current industry practice regarding sizing of the bottom flange of tub girders in positive moment regions.
 For positive moment regions, past and current literature has suggested a lower bound limit for the bottom flange thickness.
-These "rules of thumb" have suggested that a bottom flanges in tension have a maximum b/t ratio of 120, or an even more restrictive ratio of 80.
+These "rules of thumb" have suggested that bottom flanges in tension have a maximum b/t ratio of 120, or an even perhaps a more restrictive ratio of 80.
 These limits are intended to address several fabrication concerns, including waviness and warping effects during welding of the bottom flange to the webs.
 Additional discussion concerning this issue can be found in the NSBA publication Practical Steel Tub Girder Design [2].

-Furthermore, the engineer should be aware that it is possible that the bottom flange in tension in the final condition may be in compression during lifting of the tub girder during erection, possibly causing buckling of the slender bottom flange.
+Furthermore, the Engineer should be aware that it is possible that the bottom flange in tension in the final condition may be in compression during lifting of the tub girder during erection, possibly causing buckling of the slender bottom flange.
 Slenderness limits for the bottom tension flange have also been suggested to limit local vibrations, especially in very wide flanges that do not utilize any stiffening elements.

-The engineer should consult with fabricators if it is determined that a bottom flange thickness that does not satisfy these previously discussed rules of thumb will be utilized in the final design of the structure.
+The Engineer should consult with fabricators if it is determined that a bottom flange thickness that does not satisfy these previously discussed rules of thumb will be utilized in the final design of the structure.
 It should be verified that a tub girder with the selected bottom flange thickness can be fabricated without causing handling and distortion concerns.
-For this particular example, tension flange thicknesses that do not satisfy the b/t ratio of 120 are utilized, as they are allowed by the AASHTO LRFD (5th Edition, 2010).
+For this particular example, tension flange thicknesses that do not satisfy the suggested maximum b/t ratio of 120 are utilized, as they are allowed by the AASHTO LRFD ( $7^{th}$ Edition, 2014).